uvote/uvote.github.io/README.md

 _Blockchain technology, through permanent data writing, allows to generate ballots completely clear, unassailable by fraudulent acts, with a practically nil cost._

-**_u✔ote aims to render a truthful depiction of reality, using secure polls, verifiable in real-time, by anyone._**
+**_uVote aims to render a truthful depiction of reality, using secure polls, verifiable in real-time, by anyone._**

 ## Credits